Current Vacancies

 Role type: Permanent

 Eastern IFCA is one of the largest of the 10 Inshore Fisheries and Conservation Authorities, responsible for the coastline of Lincolnshire, Norfolk and Suffolk and out to six nautical miles at sea.
-One of our primary functions is to enforce all relevant fisheries and conservation regulations, which is undertaken by a team of warranted Inshore Fisheries and Conservation Officers (IFCO).
+One of our primary functions is to enforce all relevant fisheries and conservation regulations, which is undertaken by a team of warranted Inshore Fisheries and Conservation Officers (IFCO’s).

 The successful candidate will have the ability to communicate effectively, to defuse confrontational situations and to develop constructive working relationships with a variety of stakeholders.
 They will also be able to problem solve, be organised and able to prioritise their working day.
 They will be part of the visible face of the Authority and should be capable of promoting the reputation and values of Eastern IFCA.

 The role will involve working some unsocial hours including early mornings, late evenings and some weekends and nights as required, occasionally at short notice.
 A salary supplement of 7.5% (included in the salary quoted above) is payable in recompense for this.
+The role is physically demanding so candidates should have a reasonable level of fitness.

 For further information and to apply for this role please visit our website at www.eastern-ifca.gov.uk and complete and return the application form to jodihammond@eastern-ifca.gov.uk